nathanlesage/conferia/docs/configuration.md

    * the schedule.
 Note that all other events will likewise be scaled by this
    * factor.
 Example: If you have one event of 5 minutes and one of 3 hours, the
    * 5 minute event will be this amount of pixels high, while the 3 hour event
-   * will be 36 times this amount of pixels high (3 hours / 5 minutes).
+   * will be 36 times this amount of pixels high (3 hours divided by 5 minutes).
    */
   minimumCardHeight?: number